 With this time frame in mind, schools and departments are encouraged to consider sponsoring eligible employees early in their Tufts employment for various reasons:

 For tenure-track or permanent faculty with teaching duties, permanent residence sponsorship should be initiated within 18 months of the faculty member's acceptance of Tufts's employment offer; otherwise a labor market test (re-recruitment) may be required.
 Given that preparation of required materials may take an 6-8 months, starting the process within the first six months following acceptance of Tufts's offer is strongly recommended.

 Employees who are already authorized to work for Tufts on H-1B temporary work visas should be aware that H-1B authorization is capped at a maximum of six years.
-Additional H-1B authorization beyond six years may be available, but only if the permanent residence process has been underway for at least one year.
+Additional H-1B authorization beyond six years may be available, but only if the permanent residence process has been underway for at least one year or more prior to the expiration of the 6th year.
 Given that preparation of permanent residence filings can require extensive preparation lasting six months or more, starting discussions about the sponsorship process no later than the latter half of Year 4 of the employee's H-1B authorization, and initiating sponsorship process by the start of Year 5, is strongly recommended.
 This timeline should help employees and departments to avoid any potential gaps in employment authorization as the employee nears the end of Year 6 of their H-1B authorization.
 Starting the permanent residence sponsorship late in Year 5 or in Year 6 may potentially lead to temporary interruptions in the employee's ability to continue employment with Tufts, once they reach their six year maximum.